mpsonntag/snippets/courses/teaching/server_handling_intro.md

 ### Automatic certificate renewal

+Most basically check `/etc/letsencrypt/renew` whether there are config files for an automated renewal set up.

 To check whether certbot set up automatic renewals on a debian system, run the following and check for a certbot renewal job.